- Agronomic: peanuts

 - Sustainable Communities: public policy

-1. To examine and document the relevant issues, research questions and extension needs of small-medium scale (SMS) specialty crop producers with regard to traceability practices;
+1. To examine and document the relevant issues, research questions and extension needs of small-medium scale specialty crop producers with regard to traceability requirements proposed in the Food Safety Enhancement Act.

 4. To collect, document, and integrate suggestions regarding best-practices for traceability in the operations of small-medium scale specialty crop producers and institutional food services.